microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0-beta/Get-MgGroupPlannerPlanDetail.md

 # Get-MgGroupPlannerPlanDetail

 ## SYNOPSIS
-Retrieve the properties and relationships of **plannerplandetails** object.
+Retrieve the properties and relationships of a **plannerPlanDetails** object.

 ## SYNTAX